-5.1 Customer will only use the call reporting and handling processes advised by the Supplier to notify Supplier of any problems with the Services.
+5.1 Customer will only use the call reporting and handling processes documented in the Service Description to notify Supplier of any problems with the Services.
 Customer will provide such information and access that Supplier may reasonably require to analyse the fault.
 Customer’s own customers must report problems through Customer and not directly with Supplier.

 5.2 Supplier’s responsibilities for fixing reported problems are described in the Service Description.

 5.3 The Supplier will aim to achieve the availability target, recovery point objective and recovery time objective (RTO) set out in the Service Description.

 5.4 The obligations in clauses 4.2, 5.2 and 5.3 are in full satisfaction of any breach of the warranties in clause 4.

 5.5 The support provided by Supplier as part of the Services does not include consultancy, user familiarisation or training.